FRIDAY NIGHT SWING DANCE

 or Wednesdays at the Gulfport Casino Swing Night.

-This dance is presented by the Suncoast Jazz Classic.
+This dance is presented by the Suncoast Jazz Festival.

-100% of ticket proceeds go to support the Suncoast Jazz Classic festival,
+100% of ticket proceeds go to support the Suncoast Jazz Festival,

 now in its 28th year as one of the USA's premier traditional jazz fests.

 instead of a Swing Dance Ticket.
 Both of these alternatives include